 Far From Heaven (2002)

-One of my five favorite previews for 2015 has been for the movie Carol which is, more or less, Cate Blanchett narrating a quick story about her life in 1952 New York City.
-We don’t learn much about it other than she’s married to Kyle Chandler and that not everything is what it seems to be.
+ne of my five favorite previews for 2015 has been for the movie Carol, which is, more or less, Cate Blanchett narrating a quick story about her life in 1952 New York City.
+We don’t learn much about it, except that she’s married to Kyle Chandler and that not everything is what it seems.
 At the start and then again at the end of the trailer, Blanchett mentions how everything comes full circle.
 The trailer is captivating and made me want to see it.
 It’s directed by Todd Haynes, who has filmed just one movie (I’m Not There) between 2015’s Carol and 2002’s Far From Heaven.
 In Carol, Haynes returned to what worked in Far From Heaven.
 We return to 1950s Northeast America.
-In both movies, Haynes craftily tells the stories of lives that are less perfect than they appear.
+In both movies, Haynes craftily tells the stories of lives that are less perfect than they appear

 Brooklyn (2015)